Oil plunges $10/bbl on new coronavirus variant concerns | Headlines

 Oil plunges $10/bbl on new coronavirus variant concerns

-OPEC+ is monitoring developments around the new coronavirus variant, sources said on Friday, with some expressing concern that it may worsen the oil market outlook less than a week before a meeting to set policy.
-Prices rose early in the week as the Organization of the Petroleum Exporting Countries and its allies (OPEC+) suggested it could taper production in response to a strategic release from large consuming countries that are members of the International Energy Agency.

-Oil prices plunged about $10 a barrel on Friday, their largest one-day drop since April 2020, as a new COVID-19 variant spooked investors and added to concerns that a supply surplus could swell in the first quarter.
 Oil fell with global equities markets on fears the variant could dampen economic growth and fuel demand.
+The World Health Organization has designated the new variant as "of concern," according to the South African health minister, while Britain, Guatemala and European countries are among those to restrict travel from southern Africa, where the variant was detected.

+Oil prices plunged about $10 a barrel on Friday, their largest one-day drop since April 2020, as a new variant of the coronavirus spooked investors and added to concerns that a supply surplus could swell in the first quarter.
+Oil fell with global equities markets on fears the variant could dampen economic growth and fuel demand.

-Britain and European countries have restricted travel from southern Africa, where the variant was detected, as researchers sought to find out if the mutation was vaccine-resistant.
-The World Health Organization has designated the new variant as "of concern," according to the South African health minister.
-Brent crude fell $9.21, or 11.2%, to $73.02 a barrel by 11:51 a.m.
-EST (1651 GMT).
+The World Health Organization has designated the new variant as "of concern," according to the South African health minister, while Britain, Guatemala and European countries are among those to restrict travel from southern Africa, where the variant was detected.
+Top U.S. infectious disease official Dr. Anthony Fauci said on Friday that a ban on flights from southern Africa was a possibility.

-The variant in South Africa emerged over the U.S. Thanksgiving Holiday, causing ructions in a market previously caught between producer and consumer nations.
-Traders were eyeing whether U.S. crude oil settles below $70 on Friday, a technical support for the market.

-"The obvious response to a worrisome new variant is to clamp down on international travel again which is a killer for the oil complex," said John Kilduff, partner at Again Capital LLC in New York.
-OPEC+ is monitoring developments around the new coronavirus variant, sources said on Friday, with some expressing concern that it may worsen the oil market outlook less than a week before a meeting to set policy.
+"The biggest fear is that it will be resistant to vaccines and be a massive setback for countries that have reaped the benefits from their rollouts," said Craig Erlam, senior market analyst at OANDA.
+OPEC+ is also monitoring developments around the variant, sources said on Friday, with some expressing concern that it may worsen the oil market outlook less than a week before a meeting to set policy.

+Scientists have so far only detected the B.1.1.529 variant in relatively small numbers, mainly in South Africa but also in Botswana, Hong Kong and Israel, but they are concerned by its high number of mutations which could make it vaccine-resistant and more transmissible.
+Drug makers Pfizer and BioNTech said if necessary they would be able to redesign their shot within 6 weeks and ship initial batches within 100 days.

+The foreign ministry said South Africa would speak to Britain to try to get it to reconsider its travel ban.
+"Our immediate concern is the damage that this decision will cause to both the tourism industries and businesses of both countries," Foreign Minister Naledi Pandor said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)